LinnSilver/Project1-Farrier/README.md

 3. Choose repository name.
 4. Click create fork.

- Now you have a copy on your repository.
+Now you have a fork of the repository in your repository.
 To access code:

 5. In your new repository:
 6. Click green button Code arrow down.
 7. Choose: Creat codespace on main - Code is opened in a web codespace.

-Now you have a fork of the repository in your repository.
+Right now you do not have the files in the repository locally on your computer.
 To save a copy locally on your computer:

 9. On GitHub.com, navigate to **your fork** of the repository.
 10. Above the list of files, click **Code**, Local.
 11. Copy the URL for the repository.
 12. Open Git Bash.